BRid37/opAIO/tinygrad_repo/docs/quickstart.md

 # [-56. -48. -36. -20.
 0.]
 ```

-There are a lot more operations that can be performed on tensors, you can find them in the [tensor.py](/tinygrad/tensor.py) file.
+There are a lot more operations that can be performed on tensors, you can find them in the [Tensor Ops](tensor/ops.md) file.
-Additionally reading through [abstractions.py](/docs/abstractions.py) will help you understand how operations on these tensors make their way down to your hardware.
+Additionally reading through [abstractions2.py](https://github.com/tinygrad/tinygrad/blob/master/docs/abstractions2.py) will help you understand how operations on these tensors make their way down to your hardware.

 ## Models